 return (

-// define a height because the Data Grid will fill the size of the parent container
+// Data Grid will fill the size of the parent container

 <AgGridReact